Ethiopia’s Coffee Ceremony is Deeply Rooted in Tradition and is Socially Significant

 Once the coffee beans are ground, they are added to the boiling water.
 The combined water and beans are boiled for a couple of minutes and then rested to allow the coffee powder to sink to the bottom of the pot.

-By this stage, if you are a coffee lover like me, the smell of fresh brewed coffee will have your mouth watering in anticipation of what is to come.
+By this stage, if you are a coffee lover like me, the smell of freshly brewed coffee will have your mouth watering in anticipation of what is to come.

 Finally, the coffee is poured into small, handleless china cups (very much like Turkish coffee cups).
 The pouring is done from as high as possible above the cups – from about a foot above the cups.
 The coffee is usually served with popcorn or peanuts.